picsartAcademy24/merging/everyone.md

-# Everyone
+# Everybody

 I've got a felling
 A felling deep inside - oh yeah
 I've got a felling
 A felling I can't hide.
 Oh no

-Everyone had a hard year
+Everybody had a hard year
-Everyone had a good time
+Everybody had a good time
-Everyone had a wet dream
+Everybody had a wet dream
-Everyone saw the sun shine
+Everybody saw the sun shine

-Everyone had a hard year
+Everybody had a hard year
-Everyone let their hair down
+Everybody let their hair down
-Everyone pulled their socks up
+Everybody pulled their socks up
-Everyone put their foot down
+Everybody put their foot down

-Everyone had a hard year
+Everybody had a hard year
-Everyone put their feet up
+Everybody put their feet up
-Everyone had a face-life
+Everybody had a face-life
-Everyone had a new cup
+Everybody had a new cup